Who doesn’t like a good story? They’re entertaining. They can be funny or serious … or inspirational … and even thought-provoking.

 The stories you tell yourself have power.
 From now on, use that power to add peace, goodness, and joy to your life!

-Need help changing some of your old stories that are holding you back?
+Need help changing some of the old stories that are holding you back?
 Check out the affirmations and the exercise below.
 Also, I’ve added some reading recommendations below.
 I’m particularly fond of Byron Katie and Brené Brown’s work on this subject, so be sure to check those out, too.

 MORE STUFF TO HELP YOU FLIP YOUR STORIES FROM NEGATIVE TO POSITIVE …